Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## MongoDbLinkedServiceTypeProperties
 ### Properties
 * **allowSelfSignedServerCert**: any: Any object
-* **authenticationType**: 'Anonymous' | 'Basic': The authentication type to be used to connect to the MongoDB database.
+* **authenticationType**: 'Anonymous' | 'Basic' | string: The authentication type to be used to connect to the MongoDB database.
 * **authSource**: any: Any object
 * **databaseName**: any (Required): Any object
 * **enableSsl**: any: Any object